ugorji/go-common/logging/README.md

 A Formatter can take a LogRecord and convert it to a string for easy persisting.

-A Handle *may* have a Formatter determine how the LogRecord should be persisted.
+A Handler *may* have a Formatter determine how the LogRecord should be persisted.